 The book was first published by Hachette in France in 1979, and translated into Japanese in 1985.
 It’s really a shame that it hasn’t been translated into English.

 Doctors may conduct research on the exact same topic.
 Many doctors who were my research participants were also researching topics on patient-doctor communication as well as practising.
-Their views are situated within medicine, sometimes employing linguistic methods such as discourse analysis or conversation analysis, and they would contextualise the data into their medical perspectives.
+Their views are situated within medicine, sometimes employing discourse analysis or conversation analysis, and they would contextualise the data into their medical perspectives.

 Cross-disciplinary dialogue across boundaries